keronei/mvvm-weather-app/README.md

 - [x] Room to store cities and their forecast data and ensure availability even when offline.
 - [x] Data binding to observe city info directly from the ViewModel
 - [x] Navigation
+- [x] LifeCycle to know when it's sunrise/sunset for hourly notifications

 ## App Architecture Overview